aschearer/image-powertools/ReadMe.md

 Image Power Tools
 ===
 While developing [Tumblestone][1] I needed to create a lot of images.
 In all there were over 500 images that varied by language and platform.
 Creating all the different versions once would have taken a while, but there was no way I was going to regenerate these images every time our strings or marketing images changed!
-So I wrote these tools to automate the process.
+So I wrote this tool to automate the process.

 Questions, bug reports or feature requests?
 ---